gitfrid/CzechFOI-DRATE_EXAM/README.md

 <br>and normalized (ZI-AA) Total vs Vaccinated vs Unvaccinated Deaths, Population, and Doses by Age: [70] side-by-side.

 [Download interactive htmls](https://github.com/gitfrid/CzechFOI-DRATE_EXAM/tree/main/Plot%20Results)

+Case 3: Deaths After Last Dose (Real-Life Constraint)
+<br>In this simulated case, deaths are only allowed to happen after the last vaccine dose date for each person — based on the 7 real dose columns.

+This mimics real-life data:
+If for example someone has a recorded 3rd dose, they must have been alive at least until that dose.

+The Problem:
+This creates huge time bias, making vaccinated individuals falsely appear they die less often than unvaccinated ones.

+Effect:
+    Kaplan-Meier curve shows fewer deaths in vaccinated.
+    Cox regression shows a strong protective effect — but it's biased.

 | Case&nbsp;&nbsp;&nbsp; | Raw Time Series (CA-AA) | Normalized Time Series (ZI-AA) |
 |-------|-------------------------|-------------------------------|